idleberg/node-makensis/README.md

 Specifies raw arguments for `makensis`.
 For complex quote combinations, consider supplying the arguments as array.

-**Note:** These will be added to the compiler arguments last and will hence overwrite any of the NSIS options above!
+:bulb: These will be added to the compiler arguments last and will hence overwrite any of the NSIS options above!

 ### Events